highvelocityengineering/katacoda-scenarios/docker-hello-world/step2.md

-Before we run the application, let us install all the libraries and dependencies required to build the application.
+Before we run the application, we need to install all the dependencies required to build the application like.

 * OpenJDK 8
 * Gradle 5.2.1